sandpiper-framework/sandpiper/README.md

 https://www.vagrantup.com/

-### PAAS Options
+### PaaS Options

-If you would rather not host a sandpiper on your network, there are several ["Platform As A Service"](https://en.wikipedia.org/wiki/Platform_as_a_service) solutions that we support.
+If you would rather not host a sandpiper on your network, there are several ["Platform as a Service"](https://en.wikipedia.org/wiki/Platform_as_a_service) solutions that we support.

 #### Render